walidbadar/zlrclib/README.md

 zlrclib is an open source firmware for requesting lyrics from [lrclib.net](https://lrclib.net) and displaying them on OLED displays.

 The firmware implements a lightweight client for the lrclib.net API, making it possible to fetch time-synced or unsynced lyrics directly from the internet.
-Lyrics can then be rendered on small displays such as SSD1306 or SH1106-based OLEDs, commonly used in embedded projects.
+Lyrics can then be rendered on small displays that are commonly used in embedded projects.

 Built on top of the Zephyr RTOS, zlrclib demonstrates how to integrate networking, HTTP APIs, and text rendering in resource-constrained environments.